 You should start researching scholarship opportunities as early as October for the school year beginning the following September.
 Click here to view institutional scholarship oppotunities.

 You must accept Federal Direct Loans or Parent Loans for Undergraduate Students (PLUS) electronically through WebOpus on the Fort Lewis College website.
 If you are a first time borrower at Fort Lewis College, you must also complete loan entrance counseling and sign your Master Promissory Note online.
+Parents must apply for the PLUS loan online and sign the Master Promissory Note.
 Please apply early for loans to allow processing time.

 If you expect to graduate in four (4) years, you should plan on completing an average of 15 credit hours per semester.
 Completing college in four years is less expensive than attending five or more years before completion.
 Maximum student loan limits